First-time coaches, this handy rundown is just for you

 What parents and new coaches tend to get wrong

 Offside.
 First things first – it’s “offside,” not “offsides.”
-And it’s a bit baffling for both new coaches and parents.
+And the offside rule is a bit baffling for both new coaches and parents.
 According to FIFA, “a player is offside if he/she is nearer to their opponents’ goal line than both the ball and the second last opponent.”
-Got it?

 Well, there’s more.
 A player is only called for being offside if he/she is involved in active play, like receiving a pass.
 Technically, a player can hang out by the goal, as long as the ball’s nowhere nearby.
 Luckily, explains Condone, “many recreation associations don’t have offside, especially at the younger ages.”